Chart Color Schemes

 Marrickville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 63 projects likely impacting the region.
-Key initiatives include M6 Stage 1 (St Peters to Kogarah), Marrickville Station Metro Upgrade, Victoria Road Precinct Rezoning, and Henson Park Grandstand Redevelopment.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 63 projects that may affect the area.
+Major initiatives include M6 Stage 1 (St Peters to Kogarah), Marrickville Station Metro Upgrade, Victoria Road Precinct Rezoning, and Henson Park Grandstand Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.